Deutsche Bank director calls for bonus caps

 Deutsche Bank’s top brass will see part of their pay deferred for longer, and will now have to wait five years before being paid out, the lender said on Tuesday.

-Overall the amount paid to bankers will also be reduced, the bank said earlier this week, adding that bonus policies were still in the process of being finalized.
+Overall the amount paid to bankers will also be reduced, the bank said earlier this week, adding that bonus policies were still in the process of being finalised.
+(Reporting By Edward Taylor, editing by William Hardy)